StructifyAI/structify-python/docs/source/schema_cookbook/financials_schema.rst

 -----------------
 A couple of highlights from this schema, from a design perspective:

-* Notice how we restricted industry and sub-industry to ENUMS because they're naturally limited to certain choices
+* Notice how we restricted stages to ENUMS because they're naturally limited to certain choices
 * Take a look at the relationship properties.
 This is a good example to think about how you should use these when something is a characteristic of the relationship itself (i.e. the led round relationship, that doesn't fit in either the company table funding round table, but it does on the relationship!)

 Also, consider how we decided to link the company table and the vc firm table not directly, but rather with another table.